ocean-onion/BDCraft-maybe/docs/troubleshooting.md

 **Solutions:**
 1. Ensure the market module is enabled in the configuration
-2. Check if players have the necessary permissions (`bdcraft.market.founder`)
+2. Check if players have the necessary permissions (`bdcraft.market.use`)
 3. Verify that players are building valid market structures according to requirements
 4. Check that the market tokens are being crafted correctly